 - Post your arrival, government officials will evaluate your necessary documents which include ArriveCAN receipt, test results, proof of vaccination, quarantine plans, etc. You can be subjected to an additional no-cost COVID test on arrival.

 Be wary that failure to comply with the provisions of the Quarantine Act is an offence punishable under Canadian Law.
 It can attract a fine of up to $750,000 and/or imprisonment for up to six months.
 You may be subjected to a spot test for verification of compliance.

 International students may also face prohibition of entry, loss of status, and removal from Canada.
 These rules apply to minors as well.

 With the surge of the new omicron wave, Canada is facing a backlog of visa applications lined up for approval.
 The Indian Express recently reported that the omicron wave distress has affected a decrease in Canadian study visa approvals for Indian students.

-Regular student visa applications have taken a major blow rather than the student visa application falling in the Student Direct Stream (SDS) category.
+Regular student visa applications have taken a significant blow rather than the student visa application falling in the Student Direct Stream (SDS) category.
 SDS program allows students from 14 countries for an expedited study visa that takes approximately 20 days to process.
-Non-SDS visa approvals seem to be dwindling with the increase in omicron related cases.
+Non-SDS visa approvals seem to be dwindling with the increase in omicron-related cases.

 If you’re a prospective student traveller, it is suggested that always keep caution and information in your radar.
 Rank and assess the institutes and programs that suit your academic background and credentials.
 Your travel plans must be consolidated and thoroughly in sync with the COVID19 travel guidelines to avoid any inadvertent errors that could render your plans bust.
 Always stay in the loop of updates and monitor your health before you embark on your academic journey to Canada.